Global Adventure Trekking P. Ltd.

 Physical fitness for Everest Base camp trek

-Do not be scared, if you do some regular jogging for about 1 hour covering as a long distance as possible and increasing the cardio endurance and strength endurance, surely it will support a lot to make your EBC trek comfortable.
+Do not be scared; if you do some regular jogging for about an hour, covering as much distance as possible and increasing the cardio endurance and strength endurance, surely it will help a lot to make your EBC trek comfortable.
 It does not require any mountain climbing experience for the Everest Base Camp expedition.

 How do I prepare for the EBC Trek?

 Take time and think about what you need and what you don’t.
 Leave the things behind that you want to leave!
 Here is a sample of the trekking equipment list for Everest trekking.
 Choosing the right company is another important decision.
-There are so many companies who offer the same activities at the lowest cost but remember, maybe they are not registered under the Nepal Government and provide the Government registered and certified Guide.
-Study the day-to-day plan and whether they offer an acclimatizing day in various altitudes or not.
+There are so many companies that offer the same activities at the lowest cost, but remember, maybe they are not registered with the Nepal government and provide government-registered and certified guides.
+Study the day-to-day plan and whether they offers an acclimatizing day in various altitudes or not.
 If it looks all okay, then ask about the certificate they gained from the Government and whether they are members of the Trekking Agencies Association of Nepal (TAAN).

 Everest Base Camp Trek itinerary from Kathmandu to Kathmandu